The Types of Firearms Licences in

 are eligible to acquire.

-handguns) between 1993-1999, you will not have to write the current
+guns and handguns) between 1993-1999, you should not have to write the

-need to bring a separate
+Quebec residents need to bring a separate

-form to their local police when applying for this type of
+form to their local police when applying for this type of licence.

-licence.
-These licences are available to Americans (or any foreigner) but they must
+These licences are available to Americans

-meet the same conditions as Canadian citizens.
+(or any foreigner) but they must meet the same conditions as Canadian

 Minor's Firearms Licence